Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Author contributions

 \section{Author contributions}

-M.R. derived the analytical and numerical description of the methodologies presented, and developed the associated simulation code packages.
-B.J. and S.A.E. were involved in the PhD supervision of the project.
+M.R. derived the analytical and numerical descriptions of the methodologies presented, and developed the associated simulation code packages.
+B.J. and S.A.E. supervised M.R's PhD project.
 All authors were involved in the discussion, validation and interpretation of the results.
-M.R wrote the manuscript and the supplementary documents with the support from other authors.
+M.R wrote the manuscript and the supplementary documents with support from the other authors.